 When spouses cannot agree on the terms of their divorce, they are in what is known as a contested divorce.
 If you find yourself in this situation, our Somerset County contested divorce lawyer is prepared to guide you through every step of the legal process ahead.
-Contact the Law Offices of Katherine K. Wagner today to learn more about how our firm can assist you.
+Contact Katherine K. Wagner, Attorney At Law today to learn more about how our firm can assist you.

 Should I Hire a Somerset County Contested Divorce Lawyer?

 If you are in a contested divorce, you have a lot on the line, which is why you cannot afford to proceed without an experienced Somerset County family law attorney who has years of experience fighting on behalf of her clients.

 Contested Divorces in New Jersey

 Generally speaking, there are two types of divorces in New Jersey: contested and uncontested.
 In an uncontested divorce, both spouses agree on all of the important aspects of the divorce, and the divorce process can be completed relatively quickly and easily.
 A contested divorce occurs when the spouses have a dispute about one or more of the terms of the divorce.
 Some of these issues include:

 - Child custody issues, including who the children will live with and what the parenting time schedule will be